 “Employee entrance only – Carla’s Kitchen” says the sign on the back door.
 Online references state that this is the former home of a place called “Grants Cafe”.
 But now, it’s all about “Sunset Family Pizza.”
 Is that a family named “Sunset?”
 Or an indication that the restaurant is “family friendly?”
 I didn’t care enough to ask, when I was zipping thru Gold Beach on a late night return from a biz meeting in Crescent City, California, a town so dreary, it doesn’t deserve more than this single sentence from me.

-My cuisine preference for that drive was burgers, at first, but I had drilled down a couple communities and come up empty…. not even the meanest, baddest, maximum security prison in the nation, Pelican Bay, didn’t have anything to offer as I scooted by – I was hoping for at least a brief stop at a prison gift shop.
+My cuisine preference for that drive was burgers, at first, but I had zipped thru a couple communities and come up empty…. not even the meanest, baddest, maximum security prison in the nation, Pelican Bay, didn’t have anything to offer as I scooted by – I was hoping for at least a brief stop at a prison gift shop.

 It was too damned cold on the coast to wander any urban areas by foot, so my choices were limited to whatever signs my one good eye caught at 50 mph ….
 I probably wouldn’t have noticed Sunset Family if there hadn’t been a man outside stringing white twinkly lights on the front porch.